SirDanielIII/SD_SMP/README.md

 ## Death & Player Kills Statistics
-death kdr
+/death kdr
-* Returns your kill-death (K/D) ratio
+  → Returns your kill-death (K/D) ratio
-* Calculated using player kills & PVP deaths death kills
+  → Calculated using player kills & PVP deaths
+/death kills
-* Returns your player kill count death nonplayer
+  → Returns your player kill count
+/death nonplayer
-* Returns your death count, excluding PVP death player
+  → Returns your death count, excluding PVP
+/death player
-* Returns your PVP death count death total
+  → Returns your PVP death count
+/death total
-* Returns your lifetime death count
+  → Returns your lifetime death count

 ## SMP Commands
-smp
+/smp
-* Returns all available commands from this plugin coords
+  → Returns all available commands from this plugin /coords
-* Returns all available /coords commands death
+  → Returns all available /coords commands
+/death
-* Returns all available /death commands
+  → Returns all available /death commands

 ## Other
-ivan dog
+/ivan dog
-* Summons a dog named "Ivan"
+  → Summons a dog named "Ivan"
-ivan donkey
+/ivan donkey
-* Summons a donkey named "Ivan" wand
+  → Summons a donkey named "Ivan"
+/wand
-* Summons a powerful wand of the Gods
+  → Summons a powerful wand of the Gods
-* Use this to one-tap or explode anything in the game, or cyberbully your server members
+  → Use this to one-tap or explode anything in the game, or cyberbully your server members

 ## Customizable Features
 * Server MoTD